python4astronomers/python4astronomers/source/astropy-UVES/UVES.rst

-Analyzing UVES Spectroscopy with Astropy
+Astropy II: Analyzing UVES Spectroscopy
 ========================================

 This tutorial follows my real live data analysis of MN Lup and the code developed